yorickpeterse/nvim-window/README.md

 A simple and opinionated NeoVim plugin for switching between windows in the current tab page.

+**NOTE:** this plugin is considered feature complete, and as such no new features will be added _unless_ I have a need for it myself.

+## Rationale

 In (Neo)Vim you can navigate between windows using `Control+W`, followed by a motion.
 For example, to move to the window on the right of the current one you'd press `Control+W l`.
 This works for simple scenarios, but gets annoying fast.